Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

   - milliseconds: ``ms``, ``millisecond(s)``

   Combining durations is possible, for example ``1min20s`` would be equal to ``80s`` and be parsed to ``80``.
 The parser is still fickle though, so keep the complexity of timestrings to a minimum.
+  Properties which accept these strings are denoted by :py:class:`DurationType <PythonScreenStackManager.pssm_types.DurationType>`

 Dashboard Entries
 ---------------------